-In the meantime you can also buy advance e-book versions of all of these, as well as Je’anna’s first e-book, Help!
+In the meantime you can buy advance e-book versions of all of these, as well as the e-book of What if School Creates DYSlexia? and Je’anna’s first e-book, Help!
 My Kid Hates School!

 Sidney Morris (SidMo) shares what these books mean to him: